HTTP API

 The following prerequisites must be met to send events via the HTTP API:

 The RudderStack HTTP server must be accessible from your HTTP client.
-Refer to this guide to install and set up RudderStack in your preferred environment.
+Refer to to install and set up RudderStack in your preferred environment.

-Set up a source and destination in RudderStack by following the steps from Adding a Source and Adding a Destination guides.
+Set up a source and destination in RudderStack by following the steps from and guides.

-Import the Postman collection using using this URL and edit the variables
+Import the Postman collection using using this and edit the variables source_write_key

 RudderStack uses Basic Authentication for authenticating all the HTTP requests.